What is “self-acceptance” in psychology? This article uses the best available scholarly references to construct two definitions of self-acceptance.

 There could have been several definitions more, if I had included various readings of each author’s definitions and usage.
 But I am not doing that here, in order to keep this article reasonably compact.

-In order to produce the two new definitions, I am using the following criteria.
+In order to produce these two summary (or “current consensus”) definitions, I am using the following criteria.

 One important consideration is that of “authority”.
 For this reason, I am prioritizing those definitions that have appeared in the best reference works, either in psychology or in standard English dictionaries.